cofresilab/cofresilab.github.io/directions.md

 ### Parking

-If you are driving: there are 2 designated parking spots right outside in front of the building.
-There are also 2 designated parking spots in the lot immediately south of the building.
+For your convenience, there are 2 designated parking spots right in front of the building as well as 2 parking spots in the lot immediately south of the building.
+The spots are designated "RESTRICTED: IMAGING CENTER CLIENT PARKING", and are specifically intended for your use, so feel free to park in whichever spot is available.

 ### Bus